phpbb/documentation/development/extensions/tutorial_php_events_and_extending_extensions.rst

 Ordered service collection
 --------------------------
 .. note::
-  Ordered service collections are introduced in phpBB 3.2.
+  Ordered service collections were introduced in phpBB 3.2.

+Ordered service collections allow you to define the order in which services are loaded, which is especially useful in cases where service priority and/or dependency requires they be loaded in a specified order.

 Ordered service collections are based on a normal service collection, but the collection is sorted with `ksort <http://php.net/ksort>`_.
 The usage of the